kaalam/document.source/jazz_reference/pages/sc/sc_03_arithmetic.md

 You can set the default number of spaces a tab sets, including whether Webstorm uses a tab character or spaces.
 You want spaces, and you want to set this to default number of spaces to ```4```.
 Note that this is due to the way Kramdown handles the continuation of lists.

-To set the indentation, see the "Tabs and Indents" topic in this [Code Style.
-Javascript](https://www.jetbrains.com/help/webstorm/2016.1/code-style-javascript.html?origin=old_help#d658997e132) topic in Webstorm's help.

 ## Shortcuts